Improving Order with Queues: Minimizing Down-Steps

-We summarize: \begin{theorem} No algorithm creates a smaller total number of down-steps over all queues than algorithm $\Opt$.
-Algorithm $\Opt$ generates an output with a minimal number of down-steps. \end{theorem} \begin{proof} We have shown how to convert the enqueuing of any algorithm into the enqueuing of $\Opt$ without increasing the total number of down-steps. $\Opt$ generates the same number of down-steps up to one in all queues and the number of down-steps in the output is equal to the maximum number of down-steps in any queue.
-Thus, every algorithm must generate at least as many down-steps in the output as $\Opt$. \end{proof}
+We summarize: We have shown how to convert the enqueuing of any algorithm into the enqueuing of $\Opt$ without increasing the total number of down-steps.
+Moreover, $\Opt$ enqueues such that the number of down-steps in any two queues differs by at most one.
+Finally, the number of down-steps in the output is equal to the maximum number of down-steps in any queue.
+Thus, every algorithm must generate at least as many down-steps in the output as $\Opt$.